Skip to content

 Here's how the timing actually plays out in a typical month.

 You make a $100,000 sale in May.
 Solid month, profit on the P&L. The invoice goes out with 30-day terms.
+On paper, May looks strong.
+The bank account tells a slower story.

 Your customer is meant to pay in June.
 In reality, most pay closer to late June or July.
 Most owners haven't run the analysis on their accounts receivable: the terms say 30 days, the behaviour averages 50 to 60.
 Common, and rarely surfaced until cash gets tight.